re-bin-d-22ucys/re-bin-d-22ucys.github.io/_publications/2021-10-21_medical_records_management.md

 addition to their wider adoption of blockchain technology to serve the citizens by ensuring their privacy and security of personally sensitive.'
 date: 2021-10-21
 paperurl: 'https://link.springer.com/chapter/10.1007/978-3-030-88244-0_6'
 citation: 'Anjum S., Ramaguru R., Sethumadhavan M. (2021) Medical Records Management Using Distributed Ledger and Storage.
 In: Singh M., Tyagi V., Gupta P.K., Flusser J., Ören T., Sonawane V.R. (eds) Advances in Computing and Data Sciences.
 ICACDS 2021.
 Communications in Computer and Information Science, vol 1441.
-Springer, Cham. https://doi.org/10.1007/978-3-030-88244-0_6'
+Springer, Cham.'
 ---
 In the last decade, blockchain technology has seen adoption to infinite domains, health care sector is one of the major domains where there are a greater opportunity and advantage to leverage the benefits of distributed ledgers in storing and securing patient medical records.
 The Government of India (GoI) is also very keen on digitization in